redis/redis-doc/topics/cluster-tutorial.md

-Resharding basically means to move hash slots from a set of nodes to another set of nodes, and like cluster creation it is accomplished using the redis-trib utility.
+Resharding basically means to move hash slots from a set of nodes to another set of nodes, and like cluster creation it is accomplished using the redis-cli utility.

 To start a resharding just type:

-    ./redis-trib.rb reshard 127.0.0.1:7000
+    redis-cli --cluster reshard 127.0.0.1:7000

-You only need to specify a single node, redis-trib will find the other nodes automatically.
+You only need to specify a single node, redis-cli will find the other nodes automatically.

-Currently redis-trib is only able to reshard with the administrator support, you can't just say move 5% of slots from this node to the other one (but this is pretty trivial to implement).
+Currently redis-cli is only able to reshard with the administrator support, you can't just say move 5% of slots from this node to the other one (but this is pretty trivial to implement).
 So it starts with questions.
 The first is how much a big resharding do you want to do: